Skill Demand Index

 Which roles need Product Launches most:

-Marketing positions drive 90% of demand.
-Operations also frequently list Product Launches as a requirement.
-Skills commonly paired with Product Launches include E-commerce and Product Marketing Experience.
+Marketing positions drive 71% of demand.
+Operations and Other also frequently list Product Launches as a requirement.
+Skills commonly paired with Product Launches include Detail-Oriented and Multi-Channel Marketing.

 Depth Level Distribution